jjmpsp/jjmpsp.github.io/_collections/_tutorials/windows-docker-container-development.md

 <!--more-->

 ## The problem
-Part of my work at the NHS is to develop Windows Docker Containers to recreate some of our infrastructure.
+Part of my work at my current workplace (NHS Wales) is to develop Windows Docker Containers to recreate some of our infrastructure locally.
 Yes, that's right, Windows Containers.

 The problem with Windows containers right now is it's just not ready for production environments, especially in the public sector.